 Apps are designed to deliver mobile shopping experiences that convert.
 Picture this: A customer walks into your store.
-As you interact with them, you get to know them and understand what they want.
+You get to know and understand what they want as you interact with them.
 You then use this information to make product recommendations and can guide them to purchase an item they’re satisfied with.
-When a customer becomes a regular, you’ve retained their information and are able to provide quick and efficient service that almost always converts.
+When a customer becomes a regular, you’ve retained their knowledge and can provide quick and efficient service that almost always converts.

 Apps work in the same way.
 Once you collect user and app interaction data the first time a customer interacts with your app, you can leverage this data to mimic the efficiency of an expert personal shopping assistant.
 You can have your app integrate with a full suite of popular payment options like Apple Pay that securely saves payment information and streamline the checkout process too.
 Such seamless one-click check-outs guarantee purchases.